ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 If you deploy a new Veeam instance, you must consider backup data and backup configuration to migrate Veeam to the new NSX-T instance.

 * Backup data - Backup files will be hosted in the Veeam repository server.
 For more information, see [Importing Veeam Agent backups](https://helpcenter.veeam.com/docs/agentforwindows/userguide/integration_import.html?ver=50){: external}.
-* Backup config - The backup configuration can be saved to a file.
+* Backup configuration - The backup configuration can be saved to a file.
 For more information, see [Configuration backup and restore](https://helpcenter.veeam.com/docs/backup/vsphere/vbr_config.html?ver=110){: external}.

 ## Caveonix RiskForesight